ibm-cloud-docs/assistant/faqs.md

 {: #faqs-nodes}
 {: faq}

 No, you cannot export and import dialog nodes from the product user interface.
-You can use the API to export an entire workspace if you include the export=true parameter.
-For more information, see [API reference](https://cloud.ibm.com/apidocs/assistant/assistant-v1#get-information-about-a-workspace).

-Alternatively, you can use the API to process dialog nodes data.
-Follow these steps:
+If you want to copy dialog nodes from one skill into another skill, follow these steps:

-1. Use the API to list the nodes from the dialog that you want to export.
+1. Download as JSON files both the dialog skill that you want to copy the dialog nodes from and the dialog skill that you want to copy the nodes to.

-    For more information, see [Dialog nodes](https://cloud.ibm.com/apidocs/assistant-v1#list-dialog-nodes) in the API reference.
-1. Pipe the list of nodes to a JSON file.
+1. In a text editor, open the JSON file for the dialog skill that you want to copy the dialog nodes from.
+1. Find the `dialog_nodes` array, and copy it.
-1. Parse the JSON file for each dialog node.
+1. In a text editor, open the JSON file for the dialog skill that you want to copy the dialog nodes to, and then paste the `dialog_nodes` array into it.
-1. Use the API to add a dialog node for each of the nodes that are listed in the JSON file to a new dialog.
+1. Import the JSON file that you edited in the previous step to create a new dialog skill with the dialog nodes you wanted.

-    The API looks for `dialog_node`, so the JSON file needs to have `dialog_node` before each node that you want to create.
-    {: note}

 ## Is it possible to recover a deleted skill?
 {: #faqs-delete-workspace}
 {: faq}

-Regularly [backing up data](/docs/assistant?topic=assistant-backup) can prevent problems that might arise from inadvertent deletions.
+Regularly [back up data](/docs/assistant?topic=assistant-backup) to prevent problems that might arise from inadvertent deletions.
 If you do not have a backup, there is a short window of time during which a deleted skill might be recoverable.
 Immediately following the deletion, [open a case](/docs/get-support?topic=get-support-open-case#opentechcase) with Support to determine if the data can be recovered.
 Include the following information in your case:

 - skill ID
 - instance ID or name